brooklynrail/brooklynrail-platform/content/events/2021/02/notions-of-exile.md

 title: Notions of Exile
 summary: "Please join us for a conversation with curators Fabiola R. Delgado and Faride Mereb, and artists Génesis Alayón and Miguel Braceli.
-We’ll conclude with a reading by Luis Moreno Villameadiana. "
+We’ll conclude with a reading by Luis Moreno Villamediana. "
 people:
   - person: fabiola-r-delgado
   - person: faride-mereb